'Stock up on blankets': Ukrainians brace for horrific winter

 KYIV, Ukraine -- Ukraine could face rolling blackouts across the country through March, an energy expert said, due to what another official described Tuesday as the “colossal” damage done to Ukraine's power grid by relentless Russian airstrikes.
 Ukrainians are being told to stock up on supplies, evacuate hard-hit areas — or even think about leaving the country altogether.

-“Although there are fewer blackouts now, I want everyone to understand: Most likely, Ukrainians will have to live with blackouts until at least the end of March,” Kovalenko warned.
+“Although there are fewer blackouts now, I want everyone to understand: Most likely, Ukrainians will have to live with blackouts until at least the end of March,” Kovalenko warned in a Facebook post.

 “I think we need to be prepared for different options, even the worst ones.
 Stock up on warm clothes, blankets, think about what will help you wait out a long shutdown,” he said, addressing Ukrainian residents.